 Let’s say your team closed 50 deals last quarter and had 1,000 leads come in.
 Your close rate would be:

-(50 ÷ 1,000) × 100 = 5%
+(50 ÷ 1,000) × 100 = 5 percent

-Quick and easy math, but that 5% doesn’t tell you much about how well your reps are selling.
+Quick and easy math, but that 5 percent doesn’t tell you much about how well your reps are selling.
 Again, that’s because close rate doesn’t account for lead quality.
 Whether a lead was a perfect fit or completely unqualified, it still counts in the total.
 If your funnel is full of noise, your close rate might look worse than it really is.

 That’s where win rate comes in, and why many sales leaders rely on both metrics to get a clearer picture.